qenta-cee/gambio-qcp/README.md

 - PCI DSS 3 compliant, no PCI certification necessary for merchants.
 - Easy to add new payment methods, additional features, languages and currencies, etc.
 - Web interface for managing payments (approvals, cancelations, credits, etc.).
-- Benefit from Wirecard Bank´s license to conclude credit card acceptance contracts (acquiring) and issue credit cards.
+- Benefit from QENTA Bank´s license to conclude credit card acceptance contracts (acquiring) and issue credit cards.
-- With Wirecard Collecting only a single contract is required for payouts within various payment methods.
+- With QENTA Collecting only a single contract is required for payouts within various payment methods.